 Transparency is non-negotiable.
 You need to be completely clear and honest about how you use people’s information for age checks.
 A vague or confusing privacy policy can erode trust just as quickly as a data breach.
 Your policy should be easy to find and even easier to understand.
 Use plain language to tell users exactly what data you are collecting, why you need it, and how long you plan to keep it.
 When people understand the process and see that you’re being upfront, they are more likely to trust your platform and feel comfortable engaging with your age verification system.

-Manage Data Subject Requests Efficiently
+Streamlining How You Manage Data Subject Requests

 Under GDPR, users have the right to access, correct, and request the deletion of their personal data.
 Your organization must have a clear and simple process for people to exercise these rights.
 For example, you must provide a way for users to correct wrong information held in your system.
 This requires not only a user-facing portal but also robust internal procedures to handle requests promptly.
 Part of this responsibility includes regularly checking that your age verification system is working correctly and accurately.
 An efficient system for managing these requests demonstrates respect for user rights and reinforces your commitment to compliance.